Env-an-Stat-group/21-Giani-MWR/README.md

 # 21.Giani.MWR
-Namelists for the simulation set of MWR paper
+Publicly available namelists for the simulation set of MWR21 paper R0